goshippo/about-us/mentoring/README.md

 ## Bam/Sam

-The format is YAML, it is a human and machine readable.
+The format is [YAML](https://en.wikipedia.org/wiki/YAML), it is both human and machine readable.
 It is broken up into several parts and here's a walkthrough of a real [file](batmany13.yml).

 ### About